ScottW514/terraform-provider-datapower/docs/data-sources/tam.md

 - `auto_retry` (Boolean) <p>Select whether to attempt starting the Access Manager client after an initial failure.
 The DataPower Gateway automatically attempts to start the client after a critical error.
 This property controls the behavior after the initial attempt to restart.</p><ul><li>When enabled, the DataPower Gateway attempts to start the client with the defined configuration.</li><li>When disabled, the client is marked as <tt>down</tt> .</li></ul><p>The default behavior is to not attempt to start the client after an initial failure.</p>
 - `configuration_file` (String) Select the location of the configuration file for the Access Manager client.
 To be available for selection, files must have .conf or .cfg as their file extension.
 - `id` (String) Name of the object.
 Must be unique among object types in application domain.
-- `ldap_use_ssl` (Boolean) Select whether to use TLS communication between the Access Manager client and the LDAP or Active Directory server.
-- `ldapssl_key_file` (String) <p>Select the location of the key file that contains the certificates for TLS communication with the registry server.</p><ul><li>For server-only authentication, the key file must contain the signer certificate for the registry server.</li><li>For mutual authentication, the key file must also contain a personal certificate that the registry server can validate.
+- `ldap_ssl_key_file` (String) <p>Select the location of the key file that contains the certificates for TLS communication with the registry server.</p><ul><li>For server-only authentication, the key file must contain the signer certificate for the registry server.</li><li>For mutual authentication, the key file must also contain a personal certificate that the registry server can validate.
 If the personal certificate is not the default personal certificate in the key file, you must enter the label of the personal certificate.</li></ul><p>This file must be in the cert: or the sharedcert: directory.</p>
-- `ldapssl_key_file_label` (String) <p>Enter the label of the personal certificate in the key file for client authentication.</p><ul><li>When using mutual authentication with the registry server and the personal certificate is not the default personal certificate in the key file, enter the label of the personal certificate.
+- `ldap_ssl_key_file_label` (String) <p>Enter the label of the personal certificate in the key file for client authentication.</p><ul><li>When using mutual authentication with the registry server and the personal certificate is not the default personal certificate in the key file, enter the label of the personal certificate.
 The personal certificate allows client authentication.</li><li>For server-only authentication, do not enter a value.</li></ul>
-- `ldapssl_key_file_password_alias` (String) Enter the password alias of the password for the key file that contains the certificates for TLS communication with the registry server.
+- `ldap_ssl_key_file_password_alias` (String) Enter the password alias of the password for the key file that contains the certificates for TLS communication with the registry server.
-- `ldapssl_port` (Number) Enter the listening port that the LDAP server uses for TLS communication.
+- `ldap_ssl_port` (Number) Enter the listening port that the LDAP server uses for TLS communication.
 This property does not apply for TLS communication with an Active Directory server.
+- `ldap_use_ssl` (Boolean) Select whether to use TLS communication between the Access Manager client and the LDAP or Active Directory server.
 - `listen_mode` (Boolean) Select whether to accept notifications to update the local policy database from the policy server.
 When you set this property, it overrides the behavior defined in configuration files for the Access Manager client.
 - `listen_port` (Number) Enter the listening port on the DataPower Gateway to receive update notifications from the remote policy server.
 - `long_retry_interval` (Number) Specifies the number of seconds to wait after reaching the number of retry attempts.
 Enter a value in the range 1 - 65535.
 The default value is 900.